As an Amazon Associate, I earn from qualifying purchases.

 - or my Easy Lentil Shepherd’s Pie.

-Directions are for the Instant Pot brand of pressure cooker.
+Directions are for the Instant Pot brand of the pressure cooker.
 This is the only brand I’ve cooked with and I am not familiar with the others.
 Make sure you read the directions and know your pressure cooker.

 Start by sautéing the diced/sliced onion and carrot in one cup of vegetable broth on the sauté setting of your Instant Pot for about 3 minutes – just to get them going.